MatsNau/setlist-spotify-web-app/readme.md

 - **Usage Analytics**: Privacy-focused analytics
 - **Uptime Monitoring**: Status page

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Open a pull request

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.